harsh-bca/harsh-bca.github.io/index.md

 ### 🔹 [Youth Trends Analysis](https://github.com/harsh-bca/Youth-Trends-Analysis)
 A deep-dive into youth behavior across India using survey data, visualized in Power BI.
-- Built dashboards for mental health, social media, and career insights.
 - Used Google Forms to collect responses of individuals, Python to clean the data, connect Google Sheet to MySQL database and analyze the data.
 - SQL to create parameters, Power BI to visualize the dataset in a meaningful way.
 Used Windows Task Scheduler to automate data insertion into MySQL.
+- Built dashboards for mental health, social media, and career insights.
 ---
 ###  🔹[EDA Project](https://github.com/harsh-bca/EDA-Project)
-A navigation to understand the job market more effectively.it delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.
+A navigation to understand the job market more effectively.it delves into the top-paying and in-demand skills to help find optimal job opportunities for data analyst.

 ## 💡 Skills

 | Technical Skills     | Tools & Concepts                   |